Package eremitalpa

 def hamming_dist_lt(a, b, n, ignore=None)

-Test if hamming distance between a and b is less than n.
-This is case sensitive and does not check a and b have matching lengths.
+This is case-sensitive and does not check if a and b have matching lengths.

 Args